 - Impaired impulse control

-If you think you or someone you care about may be experiencing substance misuse issues, please don’t hesitate to reach out to us at (no number included in the brief).
+If you think you or someone you care about may be experiencing substance misuse issues, please don’t hesitate to reach out to health care providers or addiction specialists such as our Delray Beach rehabilitation center.
 Our compassionate, caring professionals can help you determine the next steps in freeing yourself from substance abuse.

 The most commonly abused substances